Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 The sales journal

->>> rt.show('ledger.Journals', column_names="ref name trade_type")
+>>> rt.show('accounting.Journals', column_names="ref name trade_type")

-=========== ================ ================== ============
+=========== ================ ==================== ============

-Reference Designation Designation (en) Trade type
+Reference Designation Designation (es) Trade type

------------ ---------------- ------------------ ------------
+----------- ---------------- -------------------- ------------

-SLS Factures vente Sales invoices Sales
+SLS Sales invoices Facturas de ventas Sales

-=========== ================ ================== ============
+=========== ================ ==================== ============

 Invoices are sorted by number and year.
-The entry date should normally never "go back".
-Lino supports exceptional situations, e.g. starting to issue invoices at a given number and entering a series of sales invoices from a legacy system afterwards.
+The entry date should normally never “go back”.
+Lino supports exceptional situations, e.g. starting to issue invoices at a given number or entering a series of sales invoices from a legacy system afterwards.

->>> jnl = rt.models.ledger.Journal.get_by_ref("SLS")
+>>> jnl = rt.models.accounting.Journal.get_by_ref("SLS")

 >>> rt.show('trading.InvoicesByJournal', jnl)